Calibrating Uncertainty for Zero-Shot Adversarial CLIP: Experiments

-To assess robustness under data ambiguity, we perform zero-shot evaluation on the multi-label MS-COCO~\citep{lin2014microsoft} dataset (Table~\ref{tab:multilabel}).
-All models are fine-tuned on single-label TinyImageNet using PGD, and tested directly on COCO under CW attacks to perturb multiple labels simultaneously.
-Our method achieves the best top-$k$ precision, recall, and F1, indicating stronger ability to recognize multiple objects within a single image.
-Compared with label-guided approaches that explicitly align adversarial features to the ground-truth class, both our method and FARE benefit from preserving the intrinsic generalization encoded in CLIP’s original features.
-By further incorporating uncertainty calibration, our method balances semantic fidelity with calibrated confidence, leading to consistently stronger robustness under multi-label ambiguity.
-While our mAP is also competitive, this metric is easily influenced by low-probability noise from irrelevant categories, making top-$k$ evaluation a more faithful measure of robustness to label ambiguity.
+To assess robustness under multi-label ambiguity, we perform zero-shot evaluation on the multi-label MS-COCO~\citep{lin2014microsoft} dataset (Table~\ref{tab:multilabelCW}).
+All models are fine-tuned on single-label TinyImageNet using PGD and tested directly on COCO under CW attacks that perturb multiple labels simultaneously.
+Across three attack strengths, our method consistently achieves the best top-$3$ precision, recall, F1, and harmonic mean of clean and adversarial F1@3, indicating a superior accuracy–robustness trade-off for the top-ranked predictions.

+Compared with single-anchor approaches that align adversarial visual features to single-category text features or original visual features, our method aligns clean and adversarial Dirichlet distributions in the evidence (similarity) space.
+This distributional alignment preserves both relative semantic ordering among categories and absolute evidence strength, without enforcing softmax-based cross-class normalization, thereby stabilizing semantically relevant labels near the head of the ranking under multi-label ambiguity.
+Consequently, improvements are more pronounced on metrics emphasizing top-$k$ reliability, while gains in mAP are more limited, as mAP evaluates fine-grained global ordering across all labels, including low-confidence and long-tail categories.
+Overall, these results indicate that our distributional alignment mechanism effectively stabilizes the most relevant semantic predictions under adversarial perturbations, supporting its design for robust open-vocabulary recognition in ambiguous multi-label settings.